 1. Focus on engaging experiences from students, accessible from any device

 - Ensure your online application is device agnostic and works on both mobile and desktop browsers.
 Bonus points for a truly mobile-first experience.
+(This is especially important now, when students might not have access to laptops or computers.)

 - Use your institution’s branding to maintain a consistent look and feel from your website and other digital properties.